IPC Shopping Centre

 IPC Shopping Centre (formerly Ikano Power Centre) is a shopping centre anchored by IKEA near The Curve in Mutiara Damansara, Selangor, Malaysia.
-It opened in December 2003 and has 5 floors.
-It was known as the Ikano Power Centre back then.
+It opened on 18 December 2003 and has 5 floors.
+It was formerly known as the Ikano Power Centre.
 After extensive renovations done, it opened in November 2017 as IPC Shopping Centre.

 Renovation

-From March 2017, IPC Shopping Centre was conducted its first major renovation in time for the mall's 15th Anniversary.
-The renovation involves the entire shopping centre including the facade to be refurbished, parking spaces remain unchanged and the mall remain open as usual.
-During the renovation period, most of the tenants (except IKEA and Harvey Norman) in the Shopping Centre were briefly relocated or moved out.
+In March 2017, IPC Shopping Centre began its first major renovation, in time for the mall's 15th anniversary.
+The renovation involved the entire shopping centre, including refurbishing the facade.
+During renovation parking spaces remained unchanged and the mall stayed open as usual.
+However, most tenants (except IKEA and Harvey Norman) in the Shopping Centre were briefly relocated or moved out.
 The renovation was completed on 29 January 2018.